🎉 Get a 1% match on 401(k) rollovers and IRA contributions. Learn more

 1. Determine Your Investing Approach

-Before you get started investing in stocks, you need to determine your investing approach.
+As noted, before you get started investing in stocks, you need to determine your investing approach.
 Because every person has unique financial goals and risk tolerances, there is no one-size-fits-all strategy to begin investing in the stock market.

 Additionally, investors need to consider their time horizons before investing in stocks.
 Some investors want to invest long-term — buying and holding assets to build wealth for retirement.
-In contrast, other investors are more interested in short-term trading, buying and selling stocks daily or weekly to make a quick profit.
+In contrast, other investors are more interested in short-term trading, buying and selling stocks daily or weekly to try and make a quick profit.
 The type of investor you want to be will help determine what kind of stocks you should buy and your investing approach.

 Additionally, many brokerage firms offer fractional share investing, which allows investors to buy smaller amounts of a stock they like.
 Instead of purchasing one stock at the value for which the stock is currently trading — which could be $1,000 or more — fractional share investing makes it possible to buy a portion of one stock.
-Investors can utilize this to use whatever dollar amount they have available to purchase stocks.
+Investors can utilize fractional investing to use whatever dollar amount they have available to purchase stocks.

 For example, if you only have $50 available to invest and want to buy stock XYZ trading at $500 per share, fractional share investing allows you to buy 10% of XYZ for $50.